joelfooxj/UofTSocialNetwork/README.md

 Feeds   - Goes to the main feed page for this user.
 Following - Goes to a page displaying a list of clubs that the user is following.
 UserCenter - Goes to the user profile.

+### Browse All Clubs Page
+This page allows the user to view all clubs.